New Student Orientation

 Question: When/how do I register for courses?

 Answer: In order to register for courses you must first inform the School of Graduate Studies and the GPC of your intent to accept the offer to begin the masters program.
-After they have been notified of your intent you will be cleared to register.
-If you have taken courses at USU before you will be able to log in to your student account and continue to register for courses as you have in the past.
-If you are a new student to USU you will need to first set up your login information by doing the following:
+After they have been notified of your intent, you will be cleared to register.
+If you have taken courses at USU in the past, you will be able to log in to your student account and continue to register for courses as you have in the past.
+If you are a new USU student, you will need to first set up your login information by doing the following: